twi09/CARLA_inclusion/README.md

 ## Licence

 VCNet is under the MIT Licence.
 See the [LICENCE](github.com/indyfree/carla/blob/master/LICENSE) for more details.
+CROCO is under the MIT Licence.
+See the [LICENCE](github.com/indyfree/carla/blob/master/LICENSE) for more details.

 ## Citation

-VCNet came from a paper accepted to ECML/PKDD 2022.
+VCNet came from a paper published to ECML/PKDD 2022.
 If you conduct comparison with it, please cite :
 ```sh
 @inproceedings{Guyomard2022VCNetAS,